winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 158\.
 The Buddha said, “This is something that’s sublime and extraordinary, Ānanda!
 It’s amazing, incredible, and unprecedented.
 There’s only the Tathāgata who could achieve this.”
 {: #p158}

 159\.
-He also told Ānanda, “The Tathāgata is able to know the arising, duration, and cessation of feelings, the arising, duration, and cessation of perceptions, and the arising, duration, and cessation of contemplation.
+He also told Ānanda, “The Tathāgata is able to know the arising, duration, and cessation of feelings, the arising, duration, and cessation of conceptions, and the arising, duration, and cessation of contemplations.
 This is how the Tathāgata is something amazing, incredible, and unprecedented.
 You should remember this.”
 {: #p159}

 ### At Fragrance Shrine